Integration-Project-2026-Groep-2/Facturatie/README.md

 cd Facturatie
 ```

-Copy the following files from `Teams` (Shared) to the specified locations:
+Copy the following files from `ClickUp` (Important Files Page) to the specified locations:

 - `.env` in **project root**.
 - `config.php` in **`src`** folder.